bitbeans/SimpleDnsCrypt/README.md

 The files are signed under the name: *EAM Experience Area Münsingen GmbH*

 You also can verify the MSI package with [minisign](https://jedisct1.github.io/minisign/).
-The minisign [signature](https://github.com/bitbeans/SimpleDnsCrypt/releases/download/0.2.4/SimpleDNSCrypt.msi.minisig) can be verified with the following command:
+The minisign [signature](https://github.com/bitbeans/SimpleDnsCrypt/releases/download/0.2.5/SimpleDNSCrypt.msi.minisig) can be verified with the following command:

 	minisign -Vm SimpleDNSCrypt.msi -P RWTSM+4BNNvkZPNkHgE88ETlhWa+0HDzU5CN8TvbyvmhVUcr6aQXfssV

 #### Uninstall
 To uninstall Simple DNSCrypt and dnscrypt-proxy, just go to the windows Control Panel (Programs and Features) and search for Simple DNSCrypt.

+#### Updates
+Simple DNSCrypt will automatically check for new versions on startup.

 ### Overview